urunimi/codelab-library/README.md

  Copyright 2012 Hovan Yoo

- The Netty Project licenses this file to you under the Apache License, version 2.0 (the "License"); you may not use this file except in compliance with the License.
+ This Project licenses this file to you under the Apache License, version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at: